rails/rails/guides/source/routing.md

 end
 ```

-Deeply nested resources can become cumbersome to maintain and reason about.
+However, deeply nested resources can become cumbersome to maintain and reason about.
 In the above example, the application would recognize paths such as:

 ```
 /publishers/1/magazines/2/photos/3